A Guide to California’s Zero-Emission Transportation Plan

 But regardless of how you choose to get around, the fact remains that you have to commit some of your budget to transportation.
 Which, of course, means you need a budget in the first place.
 But don’t worry, it doesn’t have to include a lengthy spreadsheet or struggling with sheets of graph paper.

-SoFi Money can help you keep save, spend, and earn—all with one product.
+SoFi Money is a cash management account where you can save, spend, and earn—all in one place.
 You can manage your account online from the comfort of your smartphone, and even get joint access to your account for a family member or whomever else you’re saving with.

 As with all SoFi products, you’ll also get access to our unique suite of member benefits, including financial planning, career services, and exclusive, in-person events—which you might choose to get to in a greener ride.
 Or maybe you’ll walk or take the train.
 Either way, you’ll know exactly how much money you spent to get there!